progressivis/progressivis/doc/userguide2.md

-# Dealing with Noisy Data
+## Dealing with Noisy Data

-Big data is almost noisy.
+Big data is almost always noisy.
 The techniques that work on small data should be adapted to overcome this noise.
 As an illustration, the simplest program we can think of to visualize the New York Taxi dataset is the follwing: